Cluster Jobs#

 option of thesky exec

 CLI command.
 SkyPilot honors these resource requirements while ensuring that no resource in the cluster is oversubscribed.
-For example, if a node has 4 GPUs, it cannot host a combination of tasks whose sum of GPU requirements exceeds 4.Minimizing resource idleness: If a resource is idle, SkyPilot will schedule a queued job that can utilize that resource.
+For example, if a node has 4 GPUs, it cannot host a combination of jobs whose sum of GPU requirements exceeds 4.Minimizing resource idleness: If a resource is idle, SkyPilot will schedule a queued job that can utilize that resource.

 # dnn.yaml